digitallawyer/openlegaldictionary/_definitions/east-greenwich.md

 ---
 title: East Greenwich
 permalink: "/definitions/east-greenwich.html"
-body: The name of a royal manor ln the county of Kent, England; mentioned ln royal grants or patents, as descriptive of the tenure of free socage
+body: The name of a royal manor in the county of Kent, England; mentioned in royal grants or patents, as descriptive of the tenure of free socage
 published_at: '2018-07-07'
 layout: post